 Erythrina humeana is deciduous, a large shrub or a small upright tree.
-It has deep scarlet ‘Coral-tree’ flowers in summer, from Oct to Apr, long after the threat of frost is past.
-Surprisingly cold hardy, this is a very good alternate to Erythrina lysistemon (Common Coral-tree) in cold or small gardens.
+It has deep scarlet ‘Coral-tree’ flowers in summer, from October to April, long after the threat of frost is past.
+Surprisingly cold hardy, this is a very good alternative to Erythrina lysistemon (Common Coral-tree) in cold or small gardens.

 Sub-Family: PAPILONOIDEAE (Sweet-pea sub-family)

 - Erythrina – from the Greek ‘erythros’ meaning red, and refers to the bright red flowers.

 - humeana – in honour of Sir Abraham Hume (1748/9 – 1838), director of the English East India Company, who cultivated many exotic plants in his famous garden at Wormleybury, Herts.

 Common Names: Dwarf coraltree (Eng), kleinkoraalboom (Afr), mokhupye (Nso), umsinsana (Swa & Zul) and umsintsana (Xho).

 The flowers of Erythrina humeana, Dwarf Coral-tree are elongated, pea-flower shaped and bright scarlet.

 Form: A deciduous, large shrub, or small, upright tree.